mark-watson/cancer-deep-learning-model/README.md

 # Example TensorFlow Deep Neural Network using Breast Cancer Data

+This model is trained on 497 training examples and is tested for accuracy on 151 different testing examples.
+The accuracy is about 97%.

 I assume that you have TensorFlow installed.
 Since I installed TensorFlow using Anaconda, I run the example using: